 The Mamba provides a smooth feeling and and gives you excellent accuracy without the hassle of cables.
 The 5G sensor provides you with a maximum DPI that is extremely sensitive, useful if your playing at high resolutions.

 The Mamba has a 50 hour battery life.
 Realistically, it is unlikely that you will spend 50 hours gaming on a single charge, and even if you do, you still have an option to connect the Mamba via USB for mid play charging.

 One of the Mamba’s strengths lies in their comprehensive Software suite.
 The good new is Razer Synapse supports PC and Mac.
 If you’ve owned a DeathAdder before everything is pretty much the same, aside from the side glow strip and Chroma lighting settings.

 Within Razer Synapse can set DPI values, profiles and as well toggle using the switcher buttons.
 Profiles can be game specific, a setting which automatically sets profiles for certain games.

 Another win for Razer Synapse is that it is cloud-based.
 If you game on another machine, you can sign into Synapse and download your settings.

-It ain't cheap, but it's well made has no noticeable input lag, epic battery and decent gaming software, making this the best wireless mouse on the planet right now...
-If you're still not sold on wireless check out our other best gaming mice here.
+It ain’t cheap, but it’s well made has no noticeable input lag, epic battery and decent gaming software, making this a solid wireless gaming mouse from Razer… If you’re still not sold on wireless check out our other best gaming mice.